Mustafa Tlass: Controversial writings and controversies

 Tlass attempted to create a reputation for himself as a man of culture and emerged as an important patron of Syrian literature.
 He published several books of his own, and started a publishing house, Tlass Books, which has been internationally criticized for publishing anti-Semitic materials.
+In the late 1980s, Dar Tlass lil-Dirasat wa-al-Tarjamah wa-al-Nashr was a major commercial publishing house, and produced more than 30 titles annually, with its 1989 catalogue listing a cumulative total of 669 published titles.
+The publisher's output spanned a wide range of fields, including reference works, literature and short fiction, Islamic studies, history, cultural heritage, political science, and studies of the Arab-Israeli conflict, among others.

 In 1998, Syrian Defense Minister Tlass boasted to Al Bayan newspaper that he was the one who gave the green light to "the resistance" in Lebanon to attack and kill 241 US marines and 58 French paratroopers, but that he prevented attacks on the Italian soldiers of the multi-national force because "I do not want a single tear falling from the eyes of [Italian actress] Gina Lollobrigida, whom [I] loved ever since my youth."
 In October of the same year, Tlass stated that there was no such country as Jordan, but only "South Syria".

-Tlass had also boasted to the National Assembly about cannibalist atrocities committed against Israeli soldiers who fell captive in the Yom Kippur war.
+Tlass had also boasted to the National Assembly about cannibalist atrocities committed against Israeli soldiers who fell captive in the Yom Kippur War.
 "I gave the Medal of the Republic's Hero, to a soldier from Aleppo, who killed 28 Jewish soldiers.
 He did not use the military weapon to kill them but utilized the ax to decapitate them.
 He then devoured the neck of one of them and ate it in front of the people.
 I am proud of his courage and bravery, for he actually killed by himself 28 Jews by count and cash."